SoftwareSystemsLaboratory/PTMTorrent/ptm_torrent/modelzoo/README.md

 ### As Individual Files

 > This method assumes that you accept all of the default values of the scripts.
-> Changes can be made manually within the scripts if the defualts are not acceptable for your use case.
+> Changes can be made manually within the scripts if the defualts are not
+> acceptable for your use case.

 1. `python setupFileSystem.py`
-2. `python downloadHubJSON.py`
+1. `python downloadHubJSON.py`
-3. `python downloadModelJSON.py`
+1. `python downloadModelJSON.py`
-4. `python downloadRepos.py`
+1. `python downloadRepos.py`
-5. `python createSchema.py`
+1. `python createSchema.py`

 ## Data Storage

 ## References

+> References are sorted by alphabetical order and not how they appear in this
+> document.